-The University applies Creative Commons Attribution-NonCommercial-NoDerivatives (CC BY-NC-ND) license to all published manuscripts.
+The University applies Creative Commons Attribution-NonCommercial-NoDerivatives (CC BYhttps://creativecommons.org/licenses/by-nc-nd/4.0/NC-ND) license to all published manuscripts.
 Prior to publication, authors provide a formal written Consent to Publish and Transfer of Copyright form.
 The signed Consent ensures that the University of Southern Mindanao ("the Publisher") has the Author's permission to publish the relevant Contribution.
 The signed Transfer entitles the Publisher on behalf of the Author to protect the Contribution against unauthorized use, and to authorize the Publisher to disseminate the Contribution by means of archiving in the USM journal website, offprints, legitimate photocopies, microform editions, reprints, translations, and secondary information sources such as abstracting and indexing services including databases.